 This example shows a Stereotype Profile that defines the stereotype <<hardwareBlock>>.
-The <<hardwareBlock>> stereotype is an extension of SysML Block, from the SysML MDG Technology.
+The <<hardwareBlock>> stereotype has a generalization relationship with SysML Block, from the SysML MDG Technology.
+This means that anywhere a SysML Block is allowed to be used a hardwareBlock can be used instead.